-The dynamic range of a microphone is the difference between its max SPL and its min SPL (the self-noise of the active microphone).
+The dynamic range is the difference between its max SPL and its min SPL (the self-noise of the active microphone).
 In other words, the range of SPL the microphone can recreate cleanly.

 Dynamic range, self-noise, signal-to-noise ratio, and max SPL are all related to one another.

-Dynamic microphones rarely have a dynamic range spec since their max SPL ratings are typically very high and, since they have passive electronics, their noise floor is very low.
+Dynamic microphones rarely have a dynamic range spec.
+Their max SPL ratings are typically very high and, since they have passive electronics, their noise floor is very low.